georgebabarus/magento-filesystem-extension/docs/source/details.rst

     .. important::

-        * Feel free to create new issues for: feature requests, questions, new ideas, and improvements or bugs related to this extensions: `On GitHub <https://github.com/georgebabarus/magento-filesystem-extension/issues>`_
+        * Feel free to create new issues for feature requests, questions, new ideas, and improvements or bugs related to these extensions: `On GitHub <https://github.com/georgebabarus/magento-filesystem-extension/issues>`_

     1.0.0 - proof of concept
           - Bb_Storage could be installed independently and will allow custom/new directories for new modules
-          - To overwrite the Magento storage following modules should be installed (are dependent on each other for now): Bb_StorageOverwrite, Bb_StorageCms, Bb_StorageCatalog, Bb_StorageDownloadable
+          - To overwrite the Magento storage following modules should be installed: Bb_StorageOverwrite, Bb_StorageCms, Bb_StorageCatalog, Bb_StorageDownloadable
-          - For now, When you create a mapping for a subdirectory, you need to create a configuration for all others subdirectories
+          - For now, when you create a mapping for a subdirectory, you need to create a configuration for all others subdirectories
           - Available driver Bb_StorageS3 for Amazon S3 like integration.
 More drivers will be published soon depending on demands.
 Please request new drivers `on GitHub <https://github.com/georgebabarus/magento-filesystem-extension/issues>`_.

 Useful links